Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 | Video support | Yes | Limited |

-Choose Spotify for Podcasters if: You're starting out, budget-conscious, or Spotify-focused.
+Choose Spotify for Creators if: You're starting out, budget-conscious, or Spotify-focused.

 Choose Buzzsprout if: You want better analytics, customer support, and audio enhancement tools.